Amber Galloway

 Amber Galloway (born 12 March 1977) is a sign language interpreter specializing in the interpretation of concerts and music festivals, especially rap/hip-hop, into American Sign Language (ASL).
 She has been described as "..the most recognizable sign language interpreter in the [United States]."

 Biography

 Early life

 Galloway was born in San Antonio, Texas, and currently lives in Austin, Texas.
-She identifies as a lesbian.
+She is a lesbian.
 While Galloway is not Deaf herself, she is hard of hearing and has been surrounded by members of the Deaf community since the age of five.
 Among her Deaf and hard of hearing acquaintances in early childhood were her father's girlfriend's son and the two children of her babysitter.
 In high school, she was friends with a Deaf football player she later married.
 They had three sons together and fostered a Deaf son.